Molto Grazie, Magnificent Milan

 Subsequent Sforza family rulers continued construction on the castle after Francesco's death.
 His fourth son Ludovico il Moro (The Moor) was Duke of Milan from 1494-1499, and invited artists such as Leonardo Da Vinci to decorate the castle with frescoes.

-Historical Footnote #4: Our tour guide explained that Leonardo da Vinci was very important in the history of Milan, having lived in the city for 20 years.
+Historical Note #4: Our tour guide explained that Leonardo da Vinci was very important in the history of Milan, having lived in the city for 20 years.
 Da Vinci initially came to Milan as a musician, and invented an instrument to appeal to the king.
 Later his genius in art, architecture, science, and engineering came to be known across Italy.

 Leonardo da Vinci's painting of The Last Supper was completed in the late 1490s and was initially part of a commission by then Duke of Milan Ludovico Sforza.
 It is currently housed in the Convent of Santa Maria delle Grazie in Milan.
 Several members of our tour group made a point of seeing The Last Supper painting while in Milan, a once-in-a-lifetime opportunity.